gabbor/jwalker/README.md

 Here we describe the built-in search algorithms.
 Developers may add new algorithms by implementing the relative Java interface.

 ### Visits
-A Visit algorithm starts from an initial (user defined) problem configuration and explores the move graph to find the shortest path possible that brings from the initial configuration to a correct solution.
+A Visit algorithm starts from an initial (user defined) problem status and explores the move graph to find the shortest path possible that brings from the initial status to a correct solution.
 Some visits are guaranteed to find an optimal path, while others sacrifice optimality for efficiency.

 Implements the [Visit](src/main/java/eth/epieffe/jwalker/Visit.java) interface.